chin8205/iptv/README.md

 ## IPTV playlist
 `10/7/2019: Moved playlists under src`

-A single-entry playlist file pointing to live TV streams.
+An M3U playlist file pointing to live TV streams hosted in the internet.

 **Terms of Use**
 - This is free for all, strictly for personal use